stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

    * Choose tasks where the same theorem or concept can be expressed in multiple foundations, for example:

-     * sets vs types,
+     * sets versus types,
-     * higher category language vs set-theoretic encodings.
+     * higher-category language versus set-theoretic encodings.

 2. Conditions

    * Baseline:

-     * model answers questions without any explicit foundation-tracking modules.
+     * The model answers questions without any explicit foundation-tracking modules.

    * TU-augmented:

-     * model uses FoundationProfileHead and FoundationTensionMonitor to:
+     * The model uses `FoundationProfileHead` and `FoundationTensionMonitor` to:

        * track foundational assumptions,
-       * warn when tension is high,
+       * warn when tension is in a medium or high band,
        * optionally adjust reasoning paths.

 3. Metrics

-   * Frequency of unmarked foundation shifts in baseline vs TU-augmented runs.
+   * Frequency of unmarked foundation shifts in baseline versus TU-augmented runs.
    * Consistency of reasoning when users ask to switch foundations mid-conversation.
    * User-rated clarity about which foundational assumptions each answer relies on.
+   * Changes in the distribution of `Tension_found(m)` bands across answers.

 ### 7.4 60-second reproduction protocol

 This is a minimal protocol for external users to experience the effect of Q116 modules.

-* Baseline setup
+* Baseline setup:

-  * Prompt: ask the AI to explain the difference between "doing analysis in ZFC" and "doing analysis in a dependent type theory", with no mention of foundations tracking.
+  * Prompt: ask the AI to explain the difference between “doing analysis in ZFC” and “doing analysis in a dependent type theory”, with no mention of foundation tracking.
-  * Observation: record:

-    * whether the explanation mixes languages,
-    * whether foundational assumptions are unclear or mislabelled.
+  * Observation: record whether the explanation mixes languages, and whether foundational assumptions are unclear or mislabelled.

-* TU-encoded setup
+* TU-encoded setup:

-  * Prompt: ask the same question, but require:
+  * Prompt: ask the same question, but require the AI to:

-    * explicit declaration of foundational assumptions,
+    * explicitly declare foundational assumptions,
-    * explicit discussion of expressive power, consistency risk, practice alignment, and plurality.
+    * explicitly discuss expressive power, consistency risk, practice alignment, and plurality,
-  * Observation: record:
+    * report an approximate tension level using Q116 concepts.

-    * how clearly the model separates the two regimes,
-    * whether it can comment on tradeoffs using Q116 concepts.
+  * Observation: record how clearly the model separates the two regimes and whether it can comment on tradeoffs using Q116 language.

-* Comparison metric
+* Comparison metric:

   * Use a simple rubric that scores:

     * foundational clarity,
     * internal coherence,
     * coverage of key tradeoffs.

-  * Compare baseline vs TU-encoded runs.
+  * Compare baseline versus TU-encoded runs and note changes in perceived tension.

-* What to log
+* What to log:

-  * Inputs, outputs, and the internal tension estimates from FoundationTensionMonitor.
+  * Inputs, outputs, and the internal tension estimates from `FoundationTensionMonitor`.
   * These logs allow later inspection without revealing any deep TU generative rule.

 ---